 We already see this happening in the news and around the web.
 And Gen Z is going to be a generation well-versed in their digital data rights.

-Postscript Handles the Heavy Lifting
+How Postscript Helps with the Heavy Lifting

 Postscript helps you save time by automating TCPA compliance.
 Specifically, Postscript provides:

-- Tools and language to ensure you're receiving proper consent at checkout.
+Tools and language to ensure you're receiving proper consent at checkout.

-- In conversation opt-in confirmations and opt-out prompts.
+In-conversation opt-in confirmations and opt-out prompts.

-- Automated waking hours and overnight automation delays.
+Automated waking hours and overnight automation delays.

-- Pre-built compliant pop-ups and sign-up forms.
+Pre-built, compliant popups and sign-up forms.

-1. Setting expectations and starting small.
+1. Set expectations and start small.

-“Push SMS deep into the funnel as a retention or post-purchase support channel,” says Aaron Orendorff, VP of Marketing, Common Thread Collective.
+“Push SMS deep into the funnel as a retention or post-purchase support channel,” said Aaron Orendorff, VP of Marketing, Common Thread Collective.
 “Integrate it with shipping and fulfillment first — much like Facebook Messenger — so it becomes a natural place for relevant information.
 Only after establishing it as a genuine place for helpful — and human — interaction should brands then begin to leverage it for personalized upsells, reorders, and loyalty programs.”

 This means that there are four steps to getting starting with an SMS marketing strategy:

-- Begin building your list by placing compliant opt-in sources throughout the customer journey.
+Begin building your list by placing compliant opt-in sources throughout the customer journey.

-- Turn on transactional messages like SMS shipping and delivery updates, and order confirmations.
+Turn on transactional messages like SMS shipping and delivery updates and order confirmations.

-“Test the waters with newly acquired customers,” says David Tendrich, Co-Founder, Sweat Pants Agency.
+“Test the waters with newly acquired customers,” said David Tendrich, Co-Founder, Sweat Pants Agency.
 “For newly acquired customers, you're setting the pace of the relationship at the beginning, so they know to expect that communication from you going forward."

 2. Determine when and why you will message.

-- Will you update folks on their birthday?
+Will you update folks on their birthday?
 How will you collect that data?

-- Will you send updates on the one-year anniversary since their first purchase?
+Will you send updates on the one-year anniversary since their first purchase?
 How have you built their loyalty over time to even appreciate that message?

-- What about customer service and re-orders?
+What about customer service and re-orders?
 How will that work through SMS?
 Can they message you, or is it one-way?

-“Focus on quality over quantity,” says Sean Wendt, Head of Revenue Operations at Postscript.
+“Focus on quality over quantity,” said Sean Wendt, Head of Revenue Operations at Postscript.
 “Using integrations and segmenting to text people based on their behavior with your brand matters because everyone reads every message.
 Treating SMS like email is a fast track to unsubscribes and lost loyalty.”

 One big thing to remember here is that building an SMS list is similar to building an email list, but the purpose and cadence of communication are very, very different.

-“Remember that SMS is a more intimate channel,” says Andrew Capland, Head of Growth at Postscript.
+“Remember that SMS is a more intimate channel,” said Andrew Capland, Head of Growth at Postscript.
 “Segmentation and list management is incredibly important.
 People will see your texts.
 So making sure you send your content to the right cohort of subscribers is incredibly important.”

 Let’s look at a few ways to build the list, and how to use these various lists as a baseline SMS marketing segmentation strategy.